Isabel Pantoja: Legal problems

 Pantoja was arrested in April 2013 by the Spanish police.
-She was accused of allegedly being an accomplice of her ex-boyfriend Julián Muñoz, who was accused of money laundering, bribery among other criminal activities while he was mayor of Marbella.
-She was found guilty and sentenced to a 24-month prison term.
-She later paid approximately four million euros and made a plea to avoid having to go to prison.
+She was allegedly an accomplice for her ex-boyfriend, Julián Muñoz, who had been accused of money laundering and bribery (among other criminal activities) while he was mayor of Marbella.
+Pantoja was found guilty and sentenced to a 24-month prison term.
+She ultimately would agree to pay nearly €4.0 million, and entered a plea to avoid the jail time.

-On November 3, 2014 the jury in Málaga decided to deny the plea of suspension of imprisonment, and ordered the immediate entry of Pantoja in the prison complex within 3 days after the verdict.
-The trial and Pantoja's entry in prison were widely covered by Spanish media.
-She was released from jail on February 10, 2016.
+However, on 3 November 2014, in a turn of events, the jury in Málaga denied Pantoja’s plea and the proposed payment plan, instead sentencing her to be incarcerated immediately, or within three days of the verdict being announced.
+The trial, and Pantoja's subsequent imprisonment, were widely covered by Spanish and Latin American media, becoming huge international news.
+She only served around 15 months, however, as she was released from custody on 10 February 2016.